Logo

 Can I integrate Salesforce with either platform?

 Yes.
-Sage Intacct has a mature Salesforce integration and is often deployed alongside Salesforce as the finance system of record.
-NetSuite includes its own CRM but also offers a Salesforce connector for organizations that prefer to keep Salesforce.
+Sage Intacct has a mature Salesforce integration and is often used as the finance system of record alongside Salesforce.
+NetSuite has its own CRM, but it also offers a Salesforce connector for companies that want to keep Salesforce.

 Softype Logo